project-meucci/thimm.github.io/docs/Farm Gate/The-one-with-will-harris.md

 ---
-title: The one with Will Harris
+title: The One With Will Harris
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-01-19)